-- Create the roles database, in memory or on disk - Perform the full set of self tests. - Call any Crypto-C ME function.
+- Perform the full set of self tests. - Call any Crypto-C ME function.
 For a complete list of functions available to the Crypto Officer, see Services.

-1.3.3 Crypto User Role
+1.3.2 Crypto User Role

-A Crypto Officer can assume the Crypto User role by calling R\PROV\FIPS140\assume\role() with R\FIPS140\ROLE\USER.
-The preinstalled authentication callback function will gather PIN data during the call.
-A message digest of the PIN, generated using SHA-512, is checked against the authentication data held by the roles database.
+A Crypto Officer can assume the Crypto User role by calling R PROV FIPS140 assume role() with R FIPS140 ROLE USER.

-An operator assuming the Crypto User role can use the entire Crypto-C ME API except for R\PROV\FIPS140\self\tests\full(), which is reserved for the Crypto Officer.
+An operator assuming the Crypto User role can use the entire Crypto-C ME API except for R_PROV_FIPS140_self_tests_full(), which is reserved for the Crypto Officer.
 For a complete list of Crypto-C ME functions, see Services.